lukakerr/lukakerr.github.io/_posts/posts/2019-02-16-summer-at-mongodb.md

       CHARTS-2012-fix-geojson-point-detection
       ...
 ```

+On my last day, the `epic/geospatial` branch was finally merged into `master` as shown in the pull request
+image above.

 Out of my (at time of writing) 3 internships, I would say that MongoDB has been the most fun and enjoyable one,
 and I can't wait to apply again next year.